-Join Mike Meyers for an in-depth discussion in this video Virtualization basics, part of CompTIA Network+ Exam Prep (N10-006) Part 6: Beyond the Typical Network.
+Join Mike Meyers for an in-depth discussion in this video Virtualization basics, part of CompTIA Network+ (N10-006) Cert Prep: 6 Beyond the Typical Network.

 - Virtualization's been around for over a decade now, but it's only been the last few years that we've really began to see people using virtualization for all kinds of stuff.
 If you haven't seen virtualization yet, well, let me show you one right here.
 So if you take a look, I am running a copy of Windows Server 2012.
 Well, actually that's not true.
 Let me show you something.
 What's really taking place here, is I have a copy of Windows Server, it's big screen, so it's hard to see the whole thing, but you can see I'm really running Windows 8.

 And what's happening is I have a copy of Windows Server running underneath Windows 8.
 This is virtualization.
 Virtualization simply means to virtualize everything that there is about a computer into a virtual system.
 So when we virtualize a computer, what we're doing is we're taking all the hardware, the CPU, the RAM, everything that is this computer, and then virtualizing it within its own little system.
 Virtualization is important, but it's a little bit confusing for people who haven't seen it the first time.